walteryu/dwa15-p4/readme.md

-# HES, DWA-15 P4 - Final Project
+# HES, DWA-15 P4 - Final Project (StormSafe, Environmental Compliance)

 ## Live URL
+Login using user seed accounts per P4 Instructions:
 <http://p4.walteryu.pw>

 ## Description
 StormSafe helps Civil & Environmental engineers with environmental compliance.

-Application is a PHP implementation of my personal project [StormSavvy](http://stormsavvy.com/), which is written in Ruby on Rails and provides the following features:
+The application is a PHP implementation of my personal project [StormSavvy](http://stormsavvy.com/), which is written in Ruby on Rails.

+StormSavvy provides the following features (and inspiration for this assignment):

 * Weather forecast and POP alerts using the NOAA/Wunderground API's
 * PDF generation using the [PrawnPDF RubyGem](https://rubygems.org/gems/prawn/versions/2.1.0)